mars0i/pasta/README.md

 <a href="doc/kSnipePerception.pdf">doc/kSnipePerception.pdf</a> for
 details.)

 If the data isn't written to a file, it will be sent to standard output.
 The format for the data sent to is different though.
-It's not it's not  ideally user-friendly, if you stare at it for a minute you'll probably figure out what's what.
-Once you do, the format will be easier to parse visually than it would be in the comma-separated format.
-This format was very easy for me to generate, and I prefer it to the csv format for a quick look.
-If you prefer the csv but want to see data immediately as it's generated, you can write it to a file and then keep looking at that file; on Unix systems, the `tail` command is useful for this purpose.
+It's not it's not ideally user-friendly, and I need to document it better.
+(The format is defined somewhere in the guts of stats.clj.)
+If you prefer the csv format but want to see data immediately as it's generated, you can write it to a file and then keep looking at that file; on Unix systems, the `tail` command is useful for this purpose.

 (If you want more fine-grained data, you could modify the source code for pasta&mdash;I would be happy to help you if I have time&mdash;but I would suggest